yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 on the script element that enables it to be non-blocking, download in parallel to other resources, and run whenever it arrives at the browser.

-While that sounds great in theory, in practice it is racy and can have performance implications:
+While that sounds great in theory, in practice it can result in race conditions and can have performance implications:

 * `async` scripts run whenever they arrive.
 That means they can run out of order so must not have any dependencies on any other script in the page.